-1. Age: Prevalence of prostate cancer increases in a near exponential rate with age; approximately 95% of cancers are diagnosed in men between the ages of 45 and 89.
+- Age: Prevalence of prostate cancer increases at a near exponential rate with age; approximately 95% of cancers are diagnosed in men between the ages of 45 and 89.
 Roughly 6 cases out of 10 are diagnosed in men aged 65 or older (average age at diagnosis in the US is 66 years), and it is rarely diagnosed under the age of 40.

-2. Family history: The incidence of prostate cancers is higher in male relatives of prostate cancer patients.
+- Family history: The incidence of prostate cancers is higher in male relatives of prostate cancer patients.
 Although most patients have no family history, roughly 10% are at higher risk due to this factor.
-Persons who have one "first degree" relative (for example a brother or a father) have a two-fold increased risk.
-If a person has two "first degree" relatives, he has a 5-fold increase risk of developing prostate cancer.
+Persons who have one “first-degree” relative (for example a brother or a father) have a two-fold increased risk.
+If a person has two “first-degree” relatives, he has a 5-fold increased risk of developing prostate cancer.

-4. Other possible risk factors include: high-fat diet, living in western countries (Western Europe, Scandinavian countries, and the United States), hormonal imbalances, and perhaps certain other dietary considerations such as vitamins (Vitamin A, Vitamin D).
+- Other possible risk factors: a high-fat diet, living in western countries (Western Europe, Scandinavian countries, and the United States), hormonal imbalances, and perhaps certain other dietary considerations such as vitamins (Vitamin A, Vitamin D).
 At the present, these are only speculated risk factors.

 There has been some controversy surrounding prostate cancer screening in general, and PSA testing in particular, in recent years.
 Patients should understand that prostate cancer screening.
 On the basis of a systematic literature review examining the evidence available on PSA testing, the American Urological Association made the following recommendations in 2013: